pyushkevich/crashs/README.md

 CRASHS is a surface-based modeling and groupwise registration pipeline for the human medial temporal lobe (MTL).
 It is used to postprocess the results of [ASHS](https://github.com/pyushkevich/ashs) segmentation with ASHS atlases that contain a white matter label.
 CRASHS uses the [CRUISE](https://doi.org/10.1016/j.neuroimage.2004.06.043) technique implemented in the [NighRes software](https://nighres.readthedocs.io/en/latest/) to fit the white matter segmentation with a surface of spherical topology, and find a series of surfaces spanning between the gray/white boundary and the pial surface.
 The middle surface is inflated and registered to a population template, allowing surface-based analysis of MTL cortical thickness and other measures such as functional MRI and diffusion MRI.

 ## Inputs
-The main input to the package is the ASHS output folder.
+The main input to the package is the ASHS-T1 output folder.
+ASHS should be run using the new [ASHS-T1 atlas with the white matter label](https://www.nitrc.org/frs/downloadlink.php/13554).

 ## Docker
 This repository includes the CRASHS scripts and a `Dockerfile`.
 The official container on DockerHub is labeled `pyushkevich/crashs:latest`